IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 Option| Previously| Now
 ---|---|---
-animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the drop-down list animation duration. button|This option was used to set visibility of spin and drop-down button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. decimalSeparator|This option set the character, which is used as decimal separator.|This option is renamed to `numericDecimalSeparator` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the drop-down list and changing the value in the editor from a list.|This option is removed.
-If `readOnly` is set to `true` the drop-down list cannot be displayed. dropDownTriggers|-|This option is removed. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
+animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. decimalSeparator|This option set the character, which is used as decimal separator.|This option is renamed to `numericDecimalSeparator` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
+If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|-|This option is removed. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
 Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. groups|This was used to set the number of digits in integer part of number, which are divided into groups.|This option is renamed to `numericGroups` to better communicate what it does.